Airbnb Pricing Tools: Mega Breakdown

 Not too bad on all accounts, but lots and lots of room for improvement.

-Sophie on the other hand is using an Automated pricing tool for her apartment.
+Sophie, on the other hand, is using a dynamic pricing tool for her Airbnb apartment.
 Her pricing structure looks a little different.

-Sophie lets her dynamic pricing tool set all of the nightly Airbnb pricing for her.
-She has over 240 unique prices for the next 365 day horizon.
+Sophie lets her dynamic pricing tool set all of the nightly pricing for her.
+In fact, she now has over 240 unique prices for the next 365-day horizon.

 Because Sophie’s pricing is dynamically generated, her prices are highly competitive for every single date range for the next 365 days.
 This has some huge knock on effects.

-All of these things add up to increased occupancy, plus, she should see an increase in the average nightly price.
+All of these things add up to increased occupancy, plus potentially an increased average nightly price.

 Sophie keeps really busy in the off season, she gets a few late bookings at her minimum base rate of $40p/n but she also picks up some good weekend bookings at $65p/n.
 She gets 40 nights booked in total for the Off season.